korone00/xsearch/backend/README.md

      VALUES ('qwe', '123', 'john', 'john@');
      ```

-5. Install Postman:
+5. Install Postman:(don't need to do this)
    - Download and install Postman from: https://www.postman.com/downloads/

-6. Test API using Postman:
+6. Test API using Postman:(don't need to do this)
    - Launch Postman and create a new request by clicking the "+" button at the top.
    - Choose the desired HTTP method and enter the API endpoint URL.
    - Configure any required authentication tokens, headers, etc., under the "Headers" tab.